jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 ## Introduction

-1 After the inquiry on the nature of virtue, the next important question in Moral Philosophy is about the principle of approbation.
+{{< s v="1" >}} After the inquiry on the nature of virtue, the next important question in Moral Philosophy is about the principle of approbation.

 The principle of approbation is the power of the mind which renders certain characters agreeable or disagreeable to us.
 It makes us=
 - prefer one tenour of conduct to another,